ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 1. Repeat last three steps as necessary
 1. Merge into upstream main branch via Pull Request
 1. Delete branch from clone and fork
-1. Pull upstream changes to fork and clone
+1. Pull upstream changes to main branch of fork and clone

 ---